How much is the Star Wars actor worth? | ExBulletin

 How much is the Star Wars actor worth?

-On top of that, it might not yet include what she will earn from The sand man since the series has not yet been released.
-But, as we can see, getting Disney-Lucasfilm, HBO, and Netflix roles is a big deal.
+While there is no recent data on his movie earnings, TheRichest has provided some numbers on what he’s earned in a few previous films.
+For example, for his role in Everything about the Benjamin, they estimate that he only earned $ 2,000 in 2002.
+Then, in 2006 The story of the Nativity, they estimate that he has withdrawn $ 130,000 from this project.

-So it can be assumed that Christie’s career has only just begun.
-And with the Netflix series on the horizon, hopefully we’ll see a lot more of it soon.
+With numbers steadily increasing year by year, we could only imagine how much a project as big as Star Wars could offer him, especially since he was one of the three main characters in the trilogy.
+And while we probably won’t see him in another Star Wars project anytime soon, there is a lot more from Oscar Isaac to look forward to in the future – including his role as Moon Knight in the upcoming MCU series and as Duke.
+Leto Atreides in the long awaited Dune movie.

-To learn more, follow the Star Wars Actors category on Dork Side of the Force.
+To find out more, follow the Star Wars Actors category on Dork Side of the Force!

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online